“It’s a jungle out there

 The average American woman uses about 12 personal care and cosmetic products daily.
 The average man uses about 6.
 The chemicals in these products are easily absorbed into your skin and transported to every organ in your body.
 That means that while you’re trying to look good on the outside, you may be poisoning yourself on the inside.
 Try to use natural products without “fragrance” and free from acrylates, aluminum, formaldehyde, oxybenzone, parabens, triclosan, polyethylene glycols, and phthalates hidden in the walls of plastic containers (go for glass wherever possible).
 Never reheat food in plastic containers.

 Products containing lead are also a major cause for concern.
 Surprisingly, there are no regulations that require lead be removed from one of the most widely used cosmetics: lipstick.
 When 30 of the top lipstick brands were tested, lead was found in 60 percent of them.
 To learn more about how to avoid buying and ingesting lead-contaminated lip products, visit Safe Cosmetics.
+Download the Think Dirty app which rates products on a scale of 1-10 (10 = the most toxic), and scan all the products in your bathroom.

 While smoking and drug and alcohol abuse have long been known to increase cancer and heart disease, many people don’t realize that they are also linked to mental conditions including an increased risk of dementia.
 Recently published research from the Amen Clinic documented that regular marijuana users had decreased blood flow to the hippocampus, a brain region crucially involved in learning and memory.

-Alcohol kills brain cells, shrinks brain size, increases the risk for dementia.
+Alcohol kills brain cells, shrinks brain size, increases the risk of dementia.
 It lowers blood flow to the brain, is linked to inflammatory bowel disease, nerve pain, liver failure.
 It is linked to 7 different cancers.
 Alcohol can impair decision-making, make a gentle person aggressive, is a major cause of incarceration and financial problems.

 Mold exposure is toxic to brain function.
-Signs of mold exposure include sneezing, coughing, watery eyes and skin irritation.
+Signs of mold exposure include sneezing, coughing, watery eyes, and skin irritation.

 If you suspect that you’ve been exposed to mold, the first step is always to remove yourself from the moldy environment.
 You can also do a blood test that measures a protein, TGF Beta-1, found throughout the body that plays a role in immune system function and is often high in mold exposure (also called mycotoxin exposure).
 The normal level is below 2,380; 0 is optimal.
 Mold exposure can raise this to >15,000.